“Am I the Problem?” 7 Signs Of A Toxic Person

 • Learn to express your opinions respectfully.
 Practice saying “no” when necessary without feeling guilty.

 • Regularly write down things you’re grateful for.
-Cultivate appreciation for what you have rather than focusing on what you lack.
+Cultivate an appreciation for what you have rather than focusing on what you lack.

 • Engage in activities that remind you of the value of hard work and humility.